-Unlike other airlines like United, Southwest does not allow pets to be shipped in the cargo hold.
+Unlike other airlines, Southwest does not allow pets to be shipped in the cargo hold.
 I personally don’t think I’d ever ship my pet in the cargo hold due to the risks but Southwest doesn’t give you that option so you don’t have to worry about it.

 Emotional support animals

 Effective March 1, 2021, Southwest will accept only trained service dogs for travel and will no longer transport emotional support animals.

 An emotional support animal provides support for an individual with a mental health-related disability and is not trained to perform a specific task(s) or work.